 - Increased wildfires

 All scientists have predicted that the above would have a profound impact on human health.

-Currently, the World Health Organization estimates that 12.6 million people die globally due to pollution, extreme weather and climate-related disease.
+Currently, the World Health Organization estimates that 12.6 million people die globally due to pollution, extreme weather, and climate-related diseases.
 Climate change between 2030 and 2050 is expected to cause 250,000 additional global deaths, according to the WHO.